Reproductive justice: Separation of families

-LGBTQ+ people
+LGBT people

 Access to reproductive health services is more limited among the LGBTQ community than among heterosexuals.
 This is evident from the lower number of training hours that students going into the medical field receive on health problems faced by LGBTQ persons.
 Evidence also shows that once students complete training and become healthcare providers, they often adopt heteronormative attitudes towards their patients.
 In addition to lower educational standards and evident clinical prejudice against LGBTQ patients, there is also limited health research that is specifically applicable to LGBTQ community.

-Like cisgender heterosexual people, LGBTQ people still need access to sex education, sexual and reproductive healthcare such as testing and treatment for sexually transmitted diseases, birth control, and abortion.
+Like cisgender heterosexual people, LGBTQ people still need access to sex education, sexual and reproductive healthcare such as testing and treatment for sexually transmitted infections, birth control, and abortion.
 Despite myths to the contrary, LGBTQ people can still face unintended pregnancies.
-Many face increased risk for certain sexually transmitted diseases, such as HIV.
+Many face increased risk for certain sexually transmitted infections, such as HIV.
 Access to fertility treatment and adoption is also a reproductive justice issue for many LGBTQ people who want to raise children.
 Likewise, prejudice against LGBTQ people is a reproductive justice issue impacting their personal bodily autonomy, safety, and ability to create and support healthy families.
 Self-determined family creation is a human right for all people, according to reproductive justice.
 Trans people share all of these reproductive justice issues; in addition, access to gender-affirming hormones is considered a reproductive issue necessary to their personal bodily autonomy.
 Trans people in the US, especially trans people of color, face the most severe prejudice and violence directed toward the LGBTQ community.
 Black trans women in particular are being murdered at alarming rates.